 Join Sophie-stication Nation

+One of the biggest struggles college grads face is how to get a job after graduation.
 A growing trend is that those who are college educated are having trouble finding employment after graduation.
 It is not that a college education is less in demand, because a bachelor’s degree is like the new high school diploma in this day and age.
 It is that many employers are starting to want education AND experience.
-For many college graduates they find themselves working in an unrelated field just to find a job AND are often underpaid.
-As a person who has obtained a couple degrees AND has always gotten a job in a field in which I obtained my degrees.
-Here are my tips that will help you prepare for your career in college.
+For many college graduates they find themselves working in an unrelated field just to find a job AND are often underpaid (Click here to read my blog on what to if you are underpaid).
+As a result when they graduate it is hard to complete in a job market against other candidates.

 Work for It.

 There are a few ways that you can work during college.
 The key is not the money, but the key is working a job in the field that you want to go in.
+Remember you are trying to get experience and make connection in the field you want to work.
 Each work opportunity bring different pros and cons.
 So let’s go over them shall we.

 An internship can come in several ways.
 The first is that there are often several companies that are hiring for interns.
 In these situations, you will be responsible for finding and applying for these on your own.
 The college in which you attend can also place you with an internship that is typically in your field.
 An internship can be either paid or unpaid.
 In addition, the unpaid part is obviously the con of an internship.
 A pro, is that usually an internship is in a field that you are looking to go into.
 An even better pro, is that often companies hire their interns on after they graduate.
 The reason is because they are invested in you.
 They have trained you and you know how things work.
 So why hire someone else when they can just hire you!
 Also as an additional tidbit, many internship occur over the summer or over school breaks.
 Consider those as well.